Turnitin - online tool

 To note: Not all assessments will require you to upload your work to Turnitin.
 Your Module Leader will provide you with information as to whether you are required to upload to Turnitin; please check the assessment section on your Blackboard site for information.
 The requirement to upload to Turnitin is set by the Module Leader and the tool is designed to be used for text-based work so in some cases the Module Leader my not deem this necessary or appropriate.

 Turnitin only accepts files of up to 40MB, if the size of your file exceeds this you will not be able to upload to Turnitin.
 In the first instance, please follow the guidance by your Module Leader on how best to manage the size of your file to see if you can reduce the size of the file to below 40MB and re-submit.
 If you are still unable to reduce the size of your file to below 40MB please submit your work to Blackboard only and contact your Module Leader to advise you have been unable to submit to Turnitin due to the size of the file.

 When systems are down

-If Blackboard becomes unavailable at the time you need to submit your work online, a message will be posted on Blackboard and your faculty will be in touch with further details.
+If Blackboard becomes unavailable at the time you need to submit your work online, a message will be posted on Blackboard and your College will be in touch with further details.